sixshootercat/wizeline-challenge/README.md

 ## Project Structure

+The project is structured as follows:

+- `/app`: This is the Next.js app router folder.
+It contains the main application code, including pages, components, and API requests.
+- `/app/api`: This folder contains the API requests and types for the application.
+- `/app/components`: This folder contains reusable components for the application.
+- `/app/utils`: This folder contains utility functions for the application.

 ## Tools Used

 - Next.js App Router
 - React Query: For managing async state and caching.
 This is a great tool for optimizing data fetching and caching.
 - Tailwind CSS: CSS framework for styling inline using utility classes.
 Easy to customize and fast for prototyping.
 - TypeScript: for static type checking.
 Helps catch errors early and improves code quality.

+## Follow Up Improvements

+- Add components tests
+- Improve error handling and user feedback
+- Improve documentation
+- Handle suspense fallback on search param changes